DrDBanner/inmanage/docs/index.md

 ### Docker backups with backup_remote_job.sh

-`backup_remote_job.sh` is a helper script generated by inm to pull backup bundles from a server to another machine (local or remote).
-It standardizes rsync/scp, optional hooks, and file paths so you get consistent, repeatable off-box backups.
+`backup_remote_job.sh` pulls backup bundles from a server to another machine.
+It standardizes rsync/scp, hooks, and file paths so off‑box backups stay repeatable.

-In Docker, this is especially useful because it avoids relying on container snapshots and gives you **app‑level** bundles (DB + files) that can be restored anywhere.

-What it does:

-- Triggers (or waits for) a backup on the source.
-- Copies the bundle(s) to your destination machine.
-- Preserves clear, timestamped rollback points.

-How it works with Docker:
+Docker‑friendly flow:

-- Write backups inside the container into a **mounted volume** so the host can access them.
+- Write backups inside the container to a **mounted volume**.
-- Use `backup_remote_job.sh` on the destination to pull those bundles.
+- Run `backup_remote_job.sh` on the destination to pull the bundles.

-Why this is better than container snapshots:
+Benefits over container snapshots:

-- **App-level consistency**: inm bundles DB + files in a controlled order.
+- App‑level consistency (DB + files in a controlled order).
-- **Portability**: one bundle restores outside Docker or into a fresh container.
+- Portability (restore outside Docker or into a fresh container).
-- **Clear rollback**: you know exactly which backup was created and when.

-How to run it:
+- Clear rollback points (timestamped bundles).

+Minimal steps:
-1) Use `backup_remote_job.sh` if it is available in your installation.
+1. Ensure `backup_remote_job.sh` is present in your install.
-2) Configure it to point at your mounted backup path.
+2. Point it at the mounted backup path.
-3) Run it from the destination machine to pull the bundles automatically.
+3. Run it from the destination host.

-Tip: set `REMOTE_PRE_HOOK` to `docker exec <container> inm core backup` so the backup is created just before the pull.
+Tip: set `REMOTE_PRE_HOOK` to `docker exec <container> inm core backup` so the backup is created right before the pull.

 ## libSaxon (XSLT2) for e‑invoicing